-The UA College of Medicine – Phoenix seeks physicians, scientists, health professional candidates and especially alumni looking for a way to get involved with our students and the college.
+The UArizona College of Medicine – Phoenix seeks physicians, scientists, health professional candidates and especially alumni looking for a way to get involved with our students and the college.
 The college inspires and trains exemplary physicians, scientists and leaders to optimize health and health care in Arizona and beyond.
 We are uniquely positioned to accelerate the biomedical and economic engines in Phoenix and the State by leveraging our vital relationships with key clinical and community partners.

 You could make an impact if you are a:

 - Clinician recently relocated to the greater Phoenix area.